edzlabs/sat_demo/README.md

 ----

-## Folder with the assembled project
+## Folder with the assembled project:

 > #### build/
 >